armele/mctradepost-retro/README.md

 - Kill all zombies nearby (1 Coin + Zombie Flesh)
 - Terminate an in progress raid (1 Coin + 1 Iron Sword) NOT YET FULLY IMPLEMENTED

+### Citizen Behaviors
+Citizens who have been worked too hard (low Adverse skill) will occassionally go on vacation, where their Adverse skill is repaired, and some income for the colony is generated.

+### Visitor Behaviors
+Visitors will go shopping at the marketplace, once built.

 ## Installation